-Math is a tool, not a subject.
+First, I’d just like to challenge you to think of math as a tool, not a subject.
 It is best taught through real life application, not drill and kill exercises.
 I give some ideas for inventing your own low-cost math activities here.
-In this post, I point out that 100 years ago, formal math instruction before age twelve was shown to impede critical thinking skills.
+In this post, I point out that 100 years ago, formal math instruction before age 12 was shown to impede critical thinking skills.
 You might wonder, well, Julie, what do you recommend?
 What have you used?
 Here is my list of favorite homeschool math resources, organized by age group.

 By elementary, I mean children who are at least six years old and up to about age twelve.
-Most parents are concerned about their children learning math facts and the four operations?addition, subtraction, multiplication, and division?along with decimals and fractions during this time.
-I don?t agree with the scope and sequence for teaching these skills.
-While any twelve-year-old with an allowance or small business can see the immediate necessity of them, an eight-year-old might not.
+Most parents are concerned about their children learning math facts and the four operations–addition, subtraction, multiplication, and division–along with decimals and fractions during this time.
+I don’t agree with the scope and sequence for teaching these skills.
+While any child age 12 with an allowance or small business can see the immediate necessity of them, a child age 8 might not.
 I highly recommend an informal, living books, hands-on approach until the teen years.
 This is not a definitive list.
 There are many more great resources than what is listed here.

 Games for Math by Peggy Kaye (contains instructions for math games)